MattBidewell/mattbidewell/README.md

 ### Hi there 👋

-I'm Matt, currently working as a senior software engineer at GDS!
+I'm Matt, currently working as a software engineer at GDS!
 - 😄 Pronouns: `He/Him`